makolath/NLP.HU/README.md

 #### Doc2Vec
 The following results were acquired using gensim's doc2vec implementation
-The Doc2Vec model was trained by us on all the text data available from the text chunks
+The Doc2Vec model was trained by us on all the text data of the in-domain chunks
 Each sentence was fed into the model for training, no extra pre-processing was done
 The model contains a 500 degrees vector for each sentence
 This method obvious drawback is the model was fed sentences for training, but paragraphs of unrelated sentences for inference